-On some models, there is a bezel blank covering the slim optical drive bay that needs to be removed before installing an optical drive.
+On some models, a bezel blank covering the slim optical drive bay must be removed before you install an optical drive.
 To remove the bezel blank:

 - 1. Remove the computer access panel and front bezel.
-See Removing the computer access panel on page 5 and Removing the front bezel on page 7. - 2.
+See Removing the computer access panel on page 6 and Removing the front bezel on page 8. - 2.
 To remove a slim optical drive bezel blank, press inward on the two retaining tabs (1) and pull the blank off the front bezel (2).